Syria pro-government forces enter Afrin to aid Kurds against Turkey

 Turkish markets faced a broad sell-off in response to news seen as indicating that a swift victory for the Turkish campaign in Afrin could be more difficult than Ankara had expected, and that battle there could unsettle relations with Russia or Iran.

-The lira weakened as much as 1.5 percent against the dollar, while stocks tumbled more than 2 percent – their biggest one-day drop in five weeks.
+The lira TRY= weakened as much as 1.5 percent against the dollar, while stocks .XU100 tumbled more than 2 percent – their biggest one-day drop in five weeks.

-The country’s dollar-denominated bonds also came under pressure, with longer-dated issues dropping 1 cent.
-The cost of insuring exposure to its sovereign debt rose.
+Turkey’s dollar-denominated bonds also came under pressure, with longer-dated issues dropping 1 cent.
+The cost of insuring exposure to its sovereign debt TRGV5YUSAC=MG rose.

 Earlier on Tuesday, Erdogan said he had received Putin’s agreement to block a Syrian government deployment in Afrin.